VISTA T32 Research Training Program

 Individualized career development

-Formal interdisciplinary mentorship, career development, and research activities are designed to prepare trainees to compete for funding and pursue a competitive academic research career.
-As trainees develop an individualized career development plan with their SOC, they will create an associated training timeline with milestones to enable assessment of progress and achievement of learning objectives.
-All trainees are expected to work on-site with their primary mentor and SOC to prepare a minimum of one (1) manuscript amenable for publication in a peer-reviewed journal.
+Formal interdisciplinary mentorship, career development, and research activities are designed to prepare scholars to compete for funding and pursue a competitive academic research career.
+As scholars develop an individualized career development plan with their SOC, they will create an associated training timeline with milestones to enable assessment of progress and achievement of learning objectives.
+All scholars are expected to work on -site with their primary mentor and SOC to prepare a minimum of one (1) manuscript amenable for publication in a peer-reviewed journal.

 Didactic education